 |

-is an excellent baker in Collet de Dèze,10 minutes by car down the hill from
+excellent baker in Collet de Deze,10 minutes by car down

 |